2 dead after semi lands on vehicle in Steuben Co.; Toll Road closed

-Police and medics were called at approximately 10:19 a.m. to the 155 milemarker of the toll road on a report of a crash.
+Police and medics were called around 10:30 a.m. to the 155 milemarker of the toll road on a report of a crash.
 Crews arrived to find a semi on fire, atop a vehicle.

 Dispatchers told NewsChannel 15 that the semi was westbound on the toll road and somehow ended up in the eastbound lanes.
 In the process, dispatchers said the semi landed on an eastbound passenger vehicle.